It’s been in the family six decades. Most of our history with this musical instrument is good, except for one really bad one.

 Gloria and I began to practice hymns for Sunday School, and pieces to enter in the Bill Riley Talent Scouts contests, all the while on the old upright.
 We played duets–everything from “Deep Purple” to a patriotic one that rocked the pumpkins decorating the top of the piano at a 4-H achievement night.

 One by one, the old ivories gave up their glue.
 Mom found someone who would install plastic “ivories,” and even blacken the “sharps and flats.”

 When we got older we began to complain about having to practice.
-Mom began to save the says’ dishes to bargain with–either practice or do the dishes.
+Mom began to save the days’ dishes to bargain with–either practice the piano or do the dishes.
 We practiced.
 Mom happily did dishes while being serenaded by live music, often parking on the end of the piano bench–dishtowel in hand–singing along.

 That was, until my boogie woogie stage.

 Not the kind of music Mom had envisioned.
 About junior high age, I began to pound out W. C. Handy pieces: “Jogo Blues,” “Basin Street Blues,” “Beat Me, Daddy, Eight to the Bar.”